Cloud Workflows

 Garden Cloud will automatically run workflows in your Garden projects when it receives matching GitHub/GitLab events.
 Below is a guide to adding triggers to your workflows for use with Garden Cloud.

-For an introduction to workflows, see the workflows guide.
+For an introduction to workflows, see the .

 The workflow runners are ephemeral pods that are spun up in a dedicated workflow runner namespace.
 The container image used contains the Garden Core CLI, and supporting tools such as bash, git, the Google Cloud CLI, the AWS CLI, the Azure CLI and more.

-By default, the workflow runner will have access to the same repositories as the GitHub App or GitLab user access token that was configured for Garden Cloud.
+By default, the workflow runner will have access to the same repositories as the or that was configured for Garden Cloud.
 This is useful if your project has remote sources that need to be cloned.
 If your workflows require cloning repositories that are not accessible by the GitHub App / GitLab access token, you'll need to manually configure git for that, e.g. in a workflow script step.

 Garden Cloud will automatically use the latest stable Garden Cloud release appropriate for your Garden project.
 At the moment, Garden Cloud relies on the apiVersion